tanakaworld/blog.tanaka.world/content/posts/2021-01-30-automated-pkg-update-release-cypress-with-renovate.en.md

 Previously, I tested manually when I updated.
 I've replaced the way to test with Cypress.
 It tests all pages roughly. ([Test Code](https://github.com/tanakaworld/tanaka.world/tree/e9315cff502901728e2b5dbd388adf2919f4e40d/cypress/integration))

 It is available to use TypeScript in Cypress.
-I added `tsconfig.cypress.json` file apart from a `tsconfig.json` for your application since they were conflicted.
+I added `tsconfig.cypress.json` file apart from  `tsconfig.json` for your application because the type definition for `Jest` was conflicted to `Cypress`'s one.

 ## GitHub Actions (CI/CD)